Faith-and-Code-Technologies/mDirt/README.md

 ##### making Datapacks is really tedious
 Creating custom Minecraft datapacks can be time-consuming and complex. **mDirt** simplifies this process by providing an easy-to-use tool for generating datapacks with custom features like blocks, items, recipes, and more.

+> ⚠️ mDirt development is currently paused.
+Please stay tuned for more news on the future of the program.

 ---

 ### 🛠️ **Supported Versions**